Workshops and Tutorials

 Sonya S. Kwak (Korea Institute of Science and Technology, Korea, Republic of)

-Chung Hyuk Park (Geoge Washington University, USA)
+Chung Hyuk Park (George Washington University, USA)

 Contact: workshop2024@humanrobotinteraction.org